International Affairs Master of Arts

 Language

-Academic coursework in a second language, which will prepare students to complete the program’s language requirement*, is required at the time of application.
+Academic coursework in a modern foreign language, which will prepare students to complete the program’s language requirement*, is required at the time of application.
 This can be demonstrated by:

 • Study that is equal to two semesters of university level coursework or equivalent.